Getting Hitched: Ideas on How To Make a Courthouse Wedding Special

 If you choose to have guests present at your civil ceremony, gift them something small but meaningful to commemorate the day, like a framed verse or quote that epitomizes the love between you and your partner.

-Instead of just having them grab a gift as they go as with traditional wedding favors, you can present your gifts after the ceremony with a hug and a thank you for sharing your special day.
+Instead of just having them grab a gift as they go as with traditional wedding favors, present your gifts after the ceremony with a hug and a thank you for sharing in your special day.

 Print Marriage Announcements